You have been added to our list.

 The most significant change to UL 217 was the addition of three new fire tests to the Standard—the smoldering polyurethane foam fire test, flaming foam fire test and a cooking nuisance alarm test.
 But there were also many revisions to the 8th edition due to technology advancements in smoke alarm technology.
 Over 250 revisions were made to UL 217.

-UL reminds homeowners to check smoke alarms regularly and replace older units as recommended by the manufacturer.
+UL reminds homeowners to check smoke alarms regularly and replace older units every 10 years.
 Alarms manufactured after 2013 are equipped with a means to notify the consumer when the useful life of the product has expired.